neondatabase/website/content/docs/manage/roles.md

 ## Manage roles with SQL

 You can create and manage roles in Neon using SQL in the same way you would in any stand-alone PostgreSQL instance.

-Roles created using SQL do not have the same privileges as roles created using the Neon Console, CLI, or API.
-Roles created from those interfaces are automatically granted membership in the [neon_superuser](#the-neon_superuser-role) role, which gives these roles administrator-level capabilities in Neon.
-Roles created using SQL are only granted privileges associated with newly created  roles in stand-alone PostgreSQL.
+Roles created using SQL have the same privileges as roles created in stand-alone PostgreSQL.
+They do not have the same privileges as roles created using using the Neon Console or API.
+Roles created from those interfaces are automatically granted membership in the [neon_superuser](#the-neon_superuser-role) role, which gives grants administrator-level privileges in Neon.

-To create a role, issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+To create a role with SQL, issue a `CREATE ROLE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).

 ```sql
 CREATE ROLE <name> WITH LOGIN PASSWORD 'password';
 ```

-- `WITH LOGIN` means that the role will have a login privilege, which is required for the role to log in to your Neon PostgreSQL instance.
-If the role is used as a 'group' role for privilege management, the `LOGIN` privilege is not necessary.
+- `WITH LOGIN` means that the role will have a login privilege, required for the role to log in to your Neon PostgreSQL instance.
+If the role is used as a 'group' role for privilege management, this privilege is not necessary.
-- A password is required and is validated when you create the role.
+- A password is required and validated when you create a role with SQL.
 Passwords must be created with sufficient complexity to meet a minimum entropy of 60 bits.
 To achieve the necessary entropy, you can follow these password composition guidelines:
   - **Length**: The password should consist of at least 12 characters.
   - **Character diversity**: To enhance complexity, passwords should include a variety of character types, specifically:
     - Lowercase letters (a-z)